DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/09everybodywantsmoneyasimplewebsite.md

 an insight into the product and plugin’s state: endlessly updating itself to survive among other similar tools on the market.

-Because of the many available tools, as well as the industry’s fast-updating nature, a web developer is conditioned to choose which tools (programming language and back/front-end environments, additional frameworks, plugins) he most identifies with and that he wants to settle
+Because of the many available tools as well as the industry’s fast-updating nature, a web developer is conditioned to choose which tools (programming language and back/front-end environments, additional frameworks, plugins) he most identifies with and that he wants to settle